-Mikayla Novak is a Postdoctoral Research Fellow at RMIT University, Melbourne, Australia.
+Mikayla Novak is a doctoral student in sociology at The Australian National University, Canberra, Australia.

 Her research interests are wide-ranging, and include: classical sociology; digital sociology; discourse theory and analysis; economic and fiscal sociology; inequality and social stratification; network theory and analysis; political and policy sociology; social movements; social psychology; and social theory.

 The working title of Mikayla’s thesis is “Ideas, Discourses, Actions: Social Network Perspectives on Contentious Online Engagement,” with the central research focus on the impacts of digital technological activity upon social change.
 In addressing this issue Mikayla will draw upon her core methodological and analytical research orientations, which are emergent, non-essentialist, processual and relational in their character.

 Mikayla has extensively written on matters of social thought and policy, invariably attuned to the complex intersections between sociological, economic and political phenomena.
 In 2018 her first book, Inequality: An Entangled Political Economy Perspective, was published by Palgrave (under the Palgrave Studies in Classical Liberalism series).
 The book presents an account of inequality using an explicit framework encompassing complex and evolving network interactions between individuals and groups in differential (material and status) positions.
 Her book has been described as a “lucid book … recognising the deeply entangled character of politics and economics within modern societies,” “a bold new intellectual foundation for social policy analysis,” and a work bringing “careful and clear thinking to a topic too often clouded in emotion and guided by moral intuition.”